Re-using Circuits with Snippets Shaves Design Time

 - Properties - Opens the Snippet Properties dialog to view or edit the properties of the selected snippet.

-Making use of the Design Snippets feature of Altium Designer allows for the easy construction of a library full of commonly used circuitry that speed up your design process.
+Being able to make reuse of the Design Snippets feature of Altium Designer allows for the easy construction of a library full of commonly used circuitry that speed up your design process.
 This kind of automation is most effective for completing your designs by giving deadlines streamlining your design process saving you time and money.